SDanker/Jupyter-Hub/README.md

   -beautifulsoup4

   -Pee Wee

   -Pillow

+Julia includes the IJulia kernel pre-installed for running Julia notebooks.

 The pipa admin user is active and you have to create the key in sign up after login again to be able to access with the key created within the jupyterhub you can manage new users and give them access